Hannah Murphy: Early life

-Murphy began playing hockey at age four.
+was raised about an hour north of Toronto in Bradford, Ontario.
+She has one older sibling, Lee, who was also a goaltender and served as a role model for Murphy.

+Murphy began playing hockey at age four and became a goaltender almost immediately, volunteering to play the position when her team's goalie was injured or sick, and never took the pads off since.
+She attended Bradford District High School where she was a multi-sport athlete, competing in hockey, volleyball, and track and field.
 She played in the Ontario Provincial Women's Hockey League prior to college, playing seven seasons with the Aurora Panthers and five seasons with the Napanee Crunch.
 She also played AA hockey with the Central York Panthers and the Toronto Arrows.

 Playing career

 College

-Murphy played four years of Division I hockey with Colgate University on a full athletic scholarship.
-She helped win three ECAC tournament championships and a regular season championship.
+Murphy played four years of college ice hockey with Colgate University on a full athletic scholarship.
+She helped win three ECAC Hockey tournament championships and a regular season championship.
 She led ECAC in save percentage her final three seasons, achieving a career-best .947 SV% in her senior year, while making 30.2 saves per game (the highest in the conference).

 Murphy received the Goalie of the Month award for the week of February 1, 2024 for boasting a 5-0-0 record with 98 saves, allowing only 3 goals, and achieving 3 shutouts in 4 games.
 She was named to the Women's Hockey Commissioners Association Goalie of the Year Watchlist three seasons in a row (2022–23, 2023–24, and 2024–25)..

+On February 14, 2025 versus Yale, Murphy recorded her 19th career shutout, setting a program record.
+Neena Brick and Alexis Petford contributed multi point performances in the 3-0 win.